-Weekly we meet in person and on Zoom!
+Every week meet we in person and on Zoom.
 Click here for other info on our Facebook page.

 Posted on May 30, 2019